oci-landing-zones/.github/profile/README.md

 # OCI Landing Zones

 Welcome to the OCI Landing Zones (OLZ) Community!
-Landing Zones will help you configure and secure your tenancy's automated deployment of OCI services and designed to align with CIS Oracle Cloud Infrastructure Foundations Benchmark.
+OCI Landing Zones simplify onboarding and running on OCI by providing design guidance, best practices, and pre-configured Terraform deployment templates for various architectures and use cases.
+These enable customers to easily provision a secure tenancy foundation in the cloud along with all required services, and reliably scale as workloads expand.

 ## Get Started